haijamee/SimpleTodo/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+A challenge I encounted while making this app is that I couldn't test the code with the emulator.

 ## License